 James M. Dorsey

-James M. Dorsey is an award-winning journalist, senior fellow at Nanyang Technological University’s S. Rajaratnam School of International Studies in Singapore and the National University of Singapore’s Middle East Institute, and the author of the syndicated column and blog, The Turbulent World of Middle East Soccer.
+James M. Dorsey is an award-winning journalist and scholar, Adjunct Senior Fellow at Nanyang Technological University’s S. Rajaratnam School of International Studies and the author of the syndicated column and blog The Turbulent World of Middle East Soccer.

 Hamdy A. Hassan is Professor of Political Science at Zayed University, Dubai, UAE.
 He is also a Co-Chair of RC44 – Security, Conflict and Democratization, IPSA, receiving his Ph.D. in Comparative Politics from Cairo University and Maryland University (1990).
 In 1999 he was granted an Egyptian State Award in Political Science.
 His research focuses on African Politics, Conflict & Security Studies, Radicalisation and Islamic Discourse.